 ZORBO: How do you think!
-My life is a mess!
+I'm going crazy!
 I don't know how birds do it!
 I've saved this egg from wind and rainstorms.
-Today, two rats tried to eat it, and my girlfriend blew me off!
-I don't know how much longer I'm gonna last here.
+Today, two of the nastiest rats in town wanted to eat it, and my girlfriend blew me off!
+I don't know how much longer I'm gonna last here...